-If a buyer is not able to pick up their puppy in person, Locus Danes offers to transport the puppy via United Airlines/United Petsafe for approximately $500.
-The estimated $500 pays for the flight, crate, bowls, and so on that are needed for the puppy's flight.
+If a buyer is not able to pick up their puppy in person, Locus Danes offers to transport the puppy via flight nanny for approximately $550.
+The estimated $550 pays for the flight and the flight nanny service.
 Some restrictions may apply for Hawaii and Alaska.
 Overall this is a quicker and safer method of transportation for those who are not able to pick up their puppy in person.
 If a buyer is on the East coast, or semi-close to Maryland...
 Ground transport is another option.
 Prices for ground transport vary so please ask us and we will try to get you an approximate price for ground transport.

 WHAT WE FEED

-At Locus Danes we strongly recommend Victor dog food.
-All of our Danes are fed Victor Hi-Pro Plus and/or Purina Pro Plan 30/20.
-Our puppies are started on Victor Hi-Pro Plus or Purina Pro Plan 30/20, which we highly recommend keeping them on.
-We purchase all of our dog food from Chewy.com, but have found Victor and Purina sold at TSC.
+At Locus Danes we change foods somewhat periodically so it is hard to say what we are currently feeding our adults and puppies.
+That being said, we typically feed the brands Victor and Purina Pro Plan.
+We purchase all of our dog food from Chewy.com or Tractor Supply Company (TSC).
 Please inquire to find out what we are currently feeding your puppy!
-Some other brands we may not have tried, but have heard good things about are: Natural Balance, True Acre Foods, SPORTMiX, Diamond Naturals, Fromm, and American Journey.
+Some other brands we may not have tried, but have heard good things about are: Natural Balance, True Acre Foods, SPORTMiX Wholesomes, Diamond Naturals, Fromm, 4Health, and American Journey.
 ABSOLUTELY NO GRAIN FREE AS THE FDA HAS SINCE PROVEN THAT GRAIN FREE IS LINKED TO CARDIOMYOPATHY AND DCM IN DOGS!!!!!*********